About this Index

 Visit our OmahaObits and Omahamarriages sites as well as the Greater Omaha Genealogical Society web sites, also on wordpress.com.

-Honorary midwives: the two G.O.G.S. members named Karen and a friend Nancy.
+Honorary midwives: the G.O.G.S. members: Karen, Karen, Frankie and a friend Nancy.

 Help is welcomed.